Clear thinking for when the

 Notes, frameworks, and field-tested insights on making better marketing decisions — without chasing trends or tools.

-Strategic observations, technical notes, and conversion frameworks from the field.
+Strategic observations, technical notes, and performance frameworks from the service bay.

 The #1 Profit Leak in a Service Business